anastasasgr/anastasasgr/README.md

 ### 👋 Hey everyone!

 #### My name is Alexandros Anastasiadis
-Front-end Developer with **1.5 years** of experience in developing web applications and websites.
+Software Developer with **1.5 years** of experience in developing web applications and websites.
 After completing a series of online courses and working on several personal projects, I have gained a solid understanding of core technologies such as HTML, CSS, PHP and JavaScript, as well as experience with frameworks like Laravel, React and React Native.

  ### My Socials 🌐